How Does a Traffic Ticket Get Defended?

-Were you charged for a violation of the Highway Traffic Act, R.S.O.
+If you received a traffic ticket for an alleged violation of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8; meaning, did you get a traffic ticket?
-If so, take note that the legal process involving traffic ticket issues can be daunting; however, Hooshmand Paralegal is available to help you through the challenging legal process and help you to:
+H.8, then take heed as the traffic ticket legal process can be challenging and fraught with potential pitfalls; however, Hooshmand Paralegal is available to help guide and help you to:

 - Avoid costly fines and victim surcharges;